Omnichannel is a legacy feature that has been replaced by the File Import Data Source.

 When using S/FTP, the file must be located in the root folder.
 Omnichannel cannot locate files in the sub-folders of an S/FTP connection.

-If AudienceStream fails to copy a file via the file transfer service it will simply wait 10 minutes and try again.
+If AudienceStream fails to copy a file via the file transfer service, it waits 10 minutes and tries again.

-When a process failure occurs, the file will be ignored and not attempted to be processed again.
-Please submit a Support Desk request to get assistance diagnosing a problem with a failed import.
+When a process failure occurs, the file is ignored and no further attempts are made to process it.
+Submit a Support Desk request to get assistance diagnosing a problem with a failed import.

 File processing can fail for one of the following reasons: